Chronic Disease Prevention

 In order to achieve health benefits and improve functional abilities, the Canadian Physical Activity Guidelines recommend that adults, ages 18 to 64 years, accumulate 150 minutes of moderate-to-vigorous aerobic activity per week, in bouts of 10 minutes or more.
 You should also try to incorporate strength training and flexibility into your weekly routine.

 Put the tablet down, turn off the TV and get active!
 Being active doesn’t have to be lonely or boring.
 Bring a friend and find an activity that you enjoy.
 You can even build physical activity into your daily routine for greater convenience.
-For example, take walking breaks at work with a colleague, take the stairs or park your car further from the entrance.
+Being physically active is also associated with better mental health and stress relief.